-Healthcare improvement scienceThis theme focuses on the structure, process and outcomes of healthcare in daily practice, aiming to improve its performance and delivery from the perspective of the patient.
-We study existing and new interventions at the micro and macro level.
-Our aim is to explore what interventions or structures work in what circumstances.
-The immediate value for the patient is paramount.
+Healthcare improvement scienceThis theme focuses on the structure, processes, and outcomes of healthcare in daily practice, aiming at improving its performance and delivery from the perspective of the patient.
+Researchers study existing and new interventions at the micro and macro level.
+Our aim is to explore which healthcare interventions or structures work in what circumstances and for whom.
+The value for the patient is paramount.

 Whereas most research themes are disease-oriented, the theme Healthcare improvement science (HcIS) also focuses on specialized questions addressing general healthcare outcome and delivery.
 Hence this theme surpasses the traditional boundaries of disease-oriented themes.
 Central aim is to better understand how person-centered evidence-based medicine and healthcare delivery in the complex context of daily practice are linked.

 - To position this theme in the research chain from molecule to man to population, between man and population, and aim at contributing to excellent delivery of care, that is both effective and efficient.